YearOfProgramming/2017Challenges/challenge_1/php/selectivealso/readme.md

 ## The Deets
 `string_reversal.php` has my solution, but `string_reversal_short.php` has a very short (5 lines) solution.
-Either one works, but one looks better and can be build off of.
+Either one works, but one looks better and can be build off of.g

 ## To Run